The Rigveda’s 26th Sukta

 The Atonement is the only defense that cannot be used destructively because it is not a device you made.
 The Atonement principle was in effect long before the Atonement began.
 The principle was love and the Atonement was an act of love.
 Acts were not necessary before the separation, because belief in space and time did not exist.
 It was only after the separation that the Atonement and the conditions necessary for its fulfillment were planned.
 Then a defense so splendid was needed that it could not be misused, although it could be refused.
 Refusal could not, however, turn it into a weapon of attack, which is the inherent characteristic of other defenses.
 The Atonement thus becomes the only defense that is not a two-edged sword.
 It can only heal.
 (ACIM, T-2.II.4:1-9)

-Okay, wait, because I’m beginning to think Kundalini might be the Supreme M-kara, which the U-kara and the A-kara make by joining.
+Okay, wait, because I’m beginning to think Kundalini might be the Capstone, which Yah and Vah produces by joining.
 In the teachings of True Yoga (including Kundalini Yoga), Ida and Pingala rise up to “meet” in the Ajna Chakra.
 And that meeting of the two ego-undoing powers results in a “Kundalini awakening.”

 I hope I haven’t confused you.
 But, like I’ve said all along, I’m learning as I teach through these online adhyayana discussions.

-And one thing I’ve learned today is that Jesus was the first Soul in human form to awaken Kundalini, the M-kara vibration.
-And once he awakened the sleeping serpent-fire, he awakened her for everybody.
+And one thing I’ve learned today is that Jesus Christ was the first Soul in human form to awaken Kundalini, the Flaming Sword and the Capstone.
+And once he awakened the sleeping serpent-fire for himself, he awakened her for everybody else, too.

 This was, I suspect, the event in Christ’s life the New Testament calls “the Transfiguration.”